Iron oxide red: Venetian red

-At right is displayed the colour Venetian red.
+At right is displayed the color Venetian red.

 Venetian red is a light and warm (somewhat unsaturated) pigment that is a darker shade of scarlet, derived from nearly pure ferric oxide (Fe_{2}O_{3}) of the hematite type.
 Modern versions are frequently made with synthetic red iron oxide.

-The first recorded use of Venetian red as a colour name in English was in 1753.
+The first recorded use of Venetian red as a color name in English was in 1753.

 English red

-At right is displayed the colour English red.
+At right is displayed the color English red.

 This red is a tone of Indian red, made like Indian red with pigment made from iron oxide.

 The first recorded use of English red as a color name in English was in the 1700s (exact year uncertain).
 In the Encyclopédie of Denis Diderot in 1765, alternate names for Indian red included "what one also calls, however improperly, English Red."

 Kobe

 At right is displayed color kobe.

 The color kobe is a dark tone of Indian red, made like Indian red from iron oxide pigment.

-The first recorded use of Kobe as a colour name in English was in 1924.
+The first recorded use of Kobe as a color name in English was in 1924.

-The normalized colour coordinates for Kobe are identical to sienna, first recorded as a color name in English in 1760.
+The normalized color coordinates for Kobe are identical to sienna, first recorded as a color name in English in 1760.